openpracticelibrary/openpracticelibrary/src/pages/practice/independent-service-heuristics-ish.md

       * Does this thing provide discrete value in a well-defined sphere of execution?
       * Can the team define their own roadmap based on what they discover is best for the product and its users (so that the team is not driven by the requirements and priorities of other teams)?

+  Answer these questions for each of the candidate streams you have identified.
+The more 'yes' or 'maybe' answers a possible stream has, the greater the chance that you have found a good candidate for being a separate stream of change.
 mediaGallery:
   - link: https://www.youtube.com/watch?v=q8hwkDyL6Zs
 resources: